Deficuet/UnityKt/README.md

 [7zip-LZMA SDK](https://www.7-zip.org/sdk.html) is included to decompress bundle files.

-**If you encounter an error and want to start an new issue, remember to submit the assets files as well.**
+**If you encounter an error and want to start a new issue, remember to submit the assets files as well.**

 **Many things are not tested yet.**
 ## Features